-The Extended Capabilities shall indicate the response language used for the GetCapabilities-Response: Depending on the requested language the value of the <inspire_common:ResponseLanguage> corresponds to the current used language.
-If a supported language was requested, <inspire_common:ResponseLanguage> shall
+The Extended Capabilities shall indicate the response language used for the GetCapabilities-Depending value Response: on the requested language the the <inspire_common:ResponseLanguage> corresponds to the current used language.
+If a supported language was requested, <inspire_common:ResponseLanguage>

 This is illustrated by the fragment shown under requirement 54.